 There is one thing that you can do to make sure your financial decisions are as sound as possible.
 Sounds nice, right?
 I mean, it can be daunting to make financial decisions as is, so finding a way to ensure you're making the best possible ones sounds like something you should spend some time on.

-Here’s the secret: take the urgency out of the decision-making.
+Here's the secret money advice: take the urgency out of your decision-making process.

-When you’re pressed into making a decision — from sleazy Timeshare sales tactics, to waiting until 11:00 p.m. on the night open enrollment closes to figure out what plan is right for you + your family — you are putting yourself under a lot of pressure.
+When you're pressed into making a decision — from sleazy Timeshare sales tactics, to waiting until 11:00 p.m. on the night your health insurance open enrollment closes to figure out what plan is right for you + your family — you are putting yourself under a lot of pressure.

 Sometimes pressure works in your favor.
 Sometimes it doesn't.